 Bring constraints back into the mix well after the idea has built momentum around what makes it great.

 These 3 little characteristics of good creative problem solving will help you see how you can innovate with what you already have.
 So simple to write out, but so hard to execute.
 Your mind will want to go back into reality land way too early.
-Trust me, the disruptor or competitor around the corner that is about to change your world for you is not sitting around thinking about how something WON’T work.
+Trust me, the disruptor or competitor around the corner, who is about to change your world for you, is not sitting around thinking about how something WON’T work.